Goronyosaurus: Classification

 Due to its unique characteristics and features, Goronyosaurus is notoriously difficult to classify and is left out of most phylogenetic analyses.
 Goronyosaurus was originally named within its own subfamily, Goronyosaurinae.
 However, this was based on the characters of the jugal now known to be incorrect.
-Soliar found that Goronyosaurus was within Tylosaurinae in 1988, based on a phylogeny of cranial-only characters.
+Lingham-Soliar found that Goronyosaurus was within Tylosaurinae in 1988, based on a phylogeny of cranial-only characters.
 Mosasaurinae was collapsed into a single unit, so relationships of Goronyosaurus within it were not tested.
 A placement within the Tylosaurinae is not necessarily correct however, as the genus was found as forming a clade with the genera Prognathodon, Plesiotylosaurus and Ectenosaurus, which would place it within the Mosasaurinae, in a comprehensive 2010 analysis of the Anguimorpha.
 The results from their analysis of morphology-only characters in extinct and extant taxa is shown below, collapsed to only display Mosasauridae.
 The placements of Prognathodontini and Mosasaurini follow Russell (1967).

 The clade of Goronyosaurus and Prognathodon, and the other branch with Mosasaurini, were found to be grouped by two unique (unambiguous) features, the lack of frontal bone bordering the nasal opening, and a humerus with a hooked process behind the glenoid cavity.
 An earlier version of the 2010 analysis found a more typical phylogeny of mosasaurs, with Goronyosaurus closest to Plotosaurus in derived Mosasaurinae, and the clade Plioplatecarpinae resolved, including Ectenosaurus and Prognathodon (the latter typically a mosasaurine).
 A clade of Goronyosaurus and Plotosaurus was diagnosed by the presence of teeth to the very front of the premaxilla, extension of the tooth row below and behind the orbit, frontally contacting the maxillae, the unforked shape of the contact between skull roof and supratemporal arch bones, location of the vidian canal opening moved posteriorly, absence of zygapophyseal articulations in vertebrae, and complete separation of the deltoid anc pectoral muscle crests on the humerus.

+In 2020, Strong et al. assigned Goronyosarus to the Plioplatecarpinae in a clade containing Angolasaurus and Selmasaurus.
+A plioplatecarpine assignment was also supported by Zietlow, Boyd & van Vranken in their 2023 description of the mosasaurine Jormungandr.

+In their 2024 description of the Moroccan plioplatecarpine Khinjaria, Longrich et al. used phylogenetic analyses to recover it within a monophyletic clade of non-plioplatecarpin plioplatecarpine mosasaurids, as the sister taxon to Goronyosaurus.
+They named this clade—also containing Gavialimimus and Selmasaurus—the Selmasaurini.
+The results of their analyses are shown in the cladogram below: